IDragnev/spammer-check/README.md

 # spammer-check

-A CLI application which checks IPv4 addresses for being spammers using DNSBL.
+A CLI application which checks IPv4 addresses for being spammers using [DBL](https://www.spamhaus.org/dbl/).

 ## Build
  - Windows only (because of Windows Sockets 2)